Staff & Contractors

 Akashinga is a community-driven conservation model, empowering disadvantaged women to restore and manage large networks of wilderness alongside their local communities, as an alternative economic model to trophy hunting.

-Our goal is to employ 1,000 female rangers by 2025 protecting a network of 20 nature preserves under IAPF management.
+Our goal is to employ 2,000 female rangers by 2030 protecting 30 million acres of wilderness under IAPF management.

-In this joint initiative program, our goal is to train rangers that collectively protect 50 million acres.
+This program is a collaborative initiative by the IAPF, the Thin Green Line Foundation, and Ranger Campus.
+Our goal is to train rangers that collectively protect 50 million acres.